 The chicks don't make as much of a mess and so add a little more bedding to the container about every other day to cover the poops.

 The ducklings will need to have additional bedding added daily.

 There isn't enough bedding provided for you to totally change out the bedding.

 The temperature can be lowered for the chicks to 85-90 degrees.
 Just raise the clamp on fixture slightly.
 They might be starting to jump out.
 Ideas others have used if it is an issue, try putting screen over the plastic tub.

 The temperature can be lowered to 80 for the ducklings.
-They can swim in your bathtub if you would like.
+Only the ducks can swim in your bathtub if you would like.
 Important is to have the level of the water only as deep as they are so they will be able to stand up.
 Make sure to dry them off when done.

 Pasty butt or chick pasting up is a common reason for a sick baby chick, most often caused by stress or not enough clean water provided.
 This is a condition where droppings stick to a chick's vent area, preventing excretion of waste.
 The condition is easily treated and recovery can be quick if action is taken promptly.

 If manure is dry and cemented to the down, use a cotton swab and apply a small amount of vegetable oil to help soften the mass.
 Once the mass is softened, use warm water to gently work the mass from the chick.
 Be gentle; it is very easy to pull off feathers and skin if you are not patient and gentle.
 Then use a clean, soft towel to dry off.
 Keeping the chicks warm is important because young chicks are not quite able to regulate their body temperature and are at a high risk of chill when wet.